simplykeerthana/Mosse-Cybersecurity-Internship/README.md

 This is a cybersecurity Internship Online Platform to receive a professional industry recognized certificate,

-Goal to complete this Internship before January 2020
+Goal to complete this Internship before September 2020.

+**** Aiming to land a Cybersecurity Internship for next coop term.
+(4 or months)

 **** all these content below is from the internship dashboard.
 This readme is a checklist to keep me in track.